stephaniehingtgen/Automated-CTF-Flag-Submitter/README.md

 ```
 python3 submitFlags.py --file <path directory to commands to run> --sleep 3 --swpagClient False
 ```
 All commands will go into one file.
 If you want to read in a command output and use it later on, use !READIN to have the script stop anding commands together and read in the variable and use $READIN later in the script to use that variable.
 You can also use $HOST to replace the current target in the command line.
+It will submit the final output per target.

 It will run the exploit for every host in /etc/hosts, except for localhost or an ignored host you put in.
 Alternatively, you can give a list of hosts to run the exploit on.
 It will log the output and notify you over slack (if slack channel and token are given).